ChainAgnostic/CAIPs/CAIPs/caip-27.md

 The JSON-RPC method is labelled as `caip_request` and expects two parameters:

-* chains -  CAIP-2 compatible chainId
+* chainId -  CAIP-2 compatible chainId
-* request - an object containting the fields:
+* request - an object containing the fields:
     * method - JSON-RPC method to request
     * params - JSON-RPC parameters to request